 Wispr Flow

-- Pros: Beautiful interface, multi-platform sync, great for non-technical users.
+- Pros: Beautiful UI.
+Seamless sync.
+Very intuitive for non-technical users.

-- Cons: Expensive monthly subscription; requires an internet connection for the best features.
+- Cons: The subscription is expensive.
+You need an internet connection for the best features.

 3. MacWhisper (The Transcription Specialist)